 The versatility of Zhou and the typical openness of art allow the culture to receive new stimuli and enrichment even if they are not totally understood.
-Moreover the different interpretations lead to an exchange of cultures and enhance internationalisation.
+Moreover, the different interpretations lead to an exchange of cultures and enhance internationalization.

 So Zhou Tiehai proposes religious images such as "Charity" by Andrea del Sarto, a Christian subject and theme, which has been alien to China for centuries and probably still today is misunderstood and considered by many as "exoticism".

-In other occasions we meet these continual cross-references and changing points of view that complete each other on the basis that art is the bearer of a strong communicative.
+On other occasions, we meet these continual cross-references and changing points of view that complete each other on the basis that art is the bearer of a strong communicative.